OPINION: The Role of Digitalisation in Improving Operational Efficiency

 As a company, what areas have you focused on and what impact has this had?
 Are there other practical examples you consider to be good practice?

-Our X-PAS™ predictive analysis service provides data-driven insights that help our customers’ asset teams take guided interventions that have a significant impact on production uptime, operational efficiency, and the safety and predictability of offshore operations.
+Our X-PAS™ platform provides data-driven insights that help our customers’ asset teams take guided interventions that have a significant impact on production uptime, operational efficiency, and the safety and predictability of offshore operations.
 Our customers are achieving substantial reductions in system trips, losses, equipment damage, and maintenance costs.
 All of this is achieved by working collaboratively and making better use of the data they already have to improve efficiency.

 Across the industry just now there are numerous examples of exciting new products and services that are having a huge impact.
 The creation of the Oil & Gas Technology Centre has been a catalyst for new ideas and there’s more entrepreneurial opportunities than ever before.